Existence of processes violating causal inequalities on time-delocalised subsystems: Supplementary Note 2---Unitary extensions of bipartite processes on time-delocalised subsystems

 where the first equality follows from combining Eqs.~\eqref{eq:def_red_a}, \eqref{eq:decomp_red_a} and~\eqref{eq:decomp_bipartite} and the second equality follows from the definition of the isomorphisms $J_\text{in}$ and $J_\text{out}$ as the inverses of $U_1$ and $U_2$, respectively.

 Therefore, when we apply $J_{\text{in}}$ and $J_{\text{out}}$ on the incoming and outgoing systems of the fragment, we obtain the tensor product structure

-That is, the circuit fragment indeed consists of precisely one instance of $U_B$, which is applied locally on the time-delocalised subsystems $B_I$ and $B_O$, in parallel to an identity channel from $Z$ to $\bar Z$, as is shown in Fig.~\hyperref[fig:bipartite_proof]{4(a)}.
+That is, the circuit fragment indeed consists of precisely one instance of $U_B$, which is applied locally on the time-delocalised subsystems $B_I$ and $B_O$, in parallel to an identity channel from $Z$ to $\bar Z$, as is shown in Fig.~{8}(a).

 In order to describe the entire circuit in terms of the newly chosen subsystem description, we need to rewrite also the blue circuit fragment, which simply consists of $U_A$, in terms of this new subsystem description.
-To do this, we compose its incoming wire $A_I$ with the isomorphism $J_{\text{out}}^\dagger = U_2$, and its outgoing wire $A_O$ with $J_{\text{in}}^\dagger = U_1$ (see Fig.~\hyperref[fig:bipartite_proof]{4(b)}).
+To do this, we compose its incoming wire $A_I$ with the isomorphism $J_{\text{out}}^\dagger = U_2$, and its outgoing wire $A_O$ with $J_{\text{in}}^\dagger = U_1$ (see Fig.~{8}(b)).

 Recomposing the two fragments in the new subsystem decomposition over the systems $Z$, $\bar Z$ then yields